zerebos/Trilium-Breadcrumbs/README.md

 ### Breadcrumbs

 The breadcrumbs will automatically appear for all notes.
-You can disable the widget by adding the `#disable` attribute to it.
+You can disable the widget by adding the `#breadcrumbsDisable` attribute to it.
 You can also disable it for a single note by adding `#breadcrumbsDisable` to the note.

 ### History